tom-seddon/beeblink/README.md

 ## UPURS cable

+Supports BBC B, B+, Master 128, and Master Compact with Mertec Companion.

 See https://www.retro-kit.co.uk/UPURS/.
 You'll also need a FTDI FT232 USB serial adapter.
-Connect UPURS cable to BBC's user port connector and USB serial adapter, connect USB serial adapter to PC.
+Connect UPURS cable to user port connector and USB serial adapter, connect USB serial adapter to PC.

 If using Windows, you'll need to
 [tweak one of the device settings](./docs/ftdi_latency_timer.md).